Owls Class 2025-2026

 Owls will have PE on a Monday - the children will need to be wearing their PE kit into school every Monday ready for their PE session!

-The children will be exploring the theme Our Local Area and Christmas during this Autumn Term 2.
+The children will be exploring the theme The History of Toys during this Summer Term 1.

 Our medium term planner for Owls is linked below;